Sociology

 Minnesota Public Health Data Access

-This is also a website portal that gives access to the data resources on various public health topics along with environmental topics.
+This is also a website portal that gives access to data resources on various public health topics, including environmental topics.
 All the topics on which data is available are listed arrayed in alphabetical arrangement right on the home page for the ease of use of articles.
-A separate tab for access to the relevant topics is there such as environmental health topics are all available under one tab, similarly the health behaviors, public health, and risk factors.
-Besides the definitions of words are available to read at the hover of a mouse pointer; also it shows the numbers of data in charts.
+A separate tab for access to the relevant topics is there, such as environmental health topics, which are all available under one tab, such as health behaviours, public health, and risk factors.
+Besides, the definitions of words are available to read at the hover of a mouse pointer; also, it shows the numbers of data in charts.

 Child Health: World Health Organization

 World Health Organisation has vast data resources available on public health generally and child health specifically.
-Researchers can find an enormous number of data resources through World Health Organization’s data center.
+Researchers can find an enormous number of data resources through the World Health Organization’s data centre.

 Data Resource Center for Child and Adolescent Health

-The data resource Center for Child and Adolescents Health provides data resources on the topics of child health and adolescent health and health care.
+The Data Resource Center for Child and Adolescent Health provides data resources on the topics of child health and adolescent health and health care.

 NCBI.GOV